dhruvasagar/vim-prosession/README.md

 between projects.
 Now there's little need to launch multiple vim instances for separate sessions (projects), you can simply switch between them with ease.

+ProSession uses a file name format similar to the `undofile` name format.
-ProSession provides command `:Prosession` which completes session file names from the sessions directory configured by `g:prosession_dir` (default `~/.vim/session/`) or completes directory names to start new sessions for.
+`:Prosession` provides existing session paths from the sessions directory from `g:prosession_dir` (set to `~/.vim/session/` by default) or also completes paths from the file system which you can use to start new sessions for them.
 For more details check `:help prosession`.

 ## Change Log
 See [CHANGELOG.md](https://github.com/dhruvasagar/vim-prosession/blob/master/CHANGELOG.md)